ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

 # Ordering {{site.data.keyword.blockstorageshort}}

-There are two different ways you can provision {{site.data.keyword.blockstorageshort}} based on your needs and preferences.
-The two options are:
+You can provision {{site.data.keyword.blockstorageshort}} based on your needs and preferences in two ways.
+The two options are Endurance and Performance

-- **Endurance**: provision Endurance tiers that feature pre-defined performance levels and features like snapshots and replication.
+- You can provision **Endurance** tiers that feature pre-defined performance levels and features like snapshots and replication.
-- **Performance**: build a high powered Performance environment where you can allocate the specific input/output operations per second (IOPS) rate you want.
+- You can build a high powered **Performance** environment where you can allocate the specific input/output operations per second (IOPS) rate that you want.

 ## Ordering Endurance for {{site.data.keyword.blockstorageshort}}